 Core beliefs are another important component of CBT.
 These are deeply held beliefs that shape the way patients view themselves, others, and the world around them.
 In CBT, patients are encouraged to identify and challenge their core beliefs, replacing negative, maladaptive beliefs with more positive, adaptive ones.

-Behavioral activation is a technique used in CBT that involves encouraging patients to engage in activities that they find rewarding or enjoyable, even if they don't feel like it.
+Behavioral activation is a that involves encouraging patients to engage in activities that they find rewarding or enjoyable, even if they don't feel like it.
 This can help to break the cycle of negative thinking and behaviors that often accompanies depression and other medical conditions.

-In conclusion, CBT is a highly effective treatment approach for a wide variety of psychiatric disorders and medical conditions.
+CBT is a highly effective treatment approach for a wide variety of psychiatric disorders and medical conditions.
 It uses a range of techniques such as behavioral therapy, emotion regulation, core beliefs, and behavioral activation to help patients identify and change negative thinking patterns and behaviors.
-Teachers can play a vital role in supporting their students who may be struggling with mental health difficulties by being aware of these techniques and referring them to appropriate professionals for support.
+Teachers can play a vital role in supporting their students who may be by being aware of these techniques and referring them to appropriate professionals for support.

 How Does CBT Work?